ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 }
 ```

-Before we go on, let us add a (non-abstract) method to the `SetWithEquality` class which enables us later to check if an element is contained in the set &ndash; using the custom equality function (otherwise, `Set.has` would be enough):
+Before we go on, let us add a method to the `SetWithEquality` class which enables us later to check if an element is contained in the set &ndash; using the custom equality function (otherwise, `Set.has` would be enough):

 ```typescript
 contains(a: X): boolean {